bmoshe/bootcamp-backend/README.md

  - Edit an existing Task
  - Delete a Task

+These actions will be performed by the controller, which will also be responsible for deciding what the client receives as a response, once the actions are complete.

 ### Using Controller Generators
+To get started, we'll be using Rails' generators to scaffold our controller.
+To generate a new controller, we write:

 ```bash
 rails g controller Tasks
 ```

+**NOTE:** Controller names are plural!
+A controller represents the entire collection of a particular resource (ie. In our case, all of the Tasks that exist in the system), and Rails expects them to have a pluralized name in order to be able to route calls to them correctly.

 This generator creates the following files:
  - `app/controllers/tasks_controller.rb` which is the actual controller.
  - `spec/controllers/tasks_controller_spec.rb` is an RSpec file, where we define tests for the controller.

 ### Defining Actions
+Controller actions represent methods that the client is able to remotely call.

 As an API, we have 5 basic actions that we care about: